harin-git/mus-div/README.md

 # Mus-Div

 This repo contains code and data for the paper "*Mechanisms of Cultural Diversity in Urban Populations"*.
-The data is published on Zenodo: 10.5281/zenodo.15255221
+The data is also published on Zenodo with DOI: 10.5281/zenodo.15255221

 ## Codebook